Janet loves planning elaborate birthday parties for her kids and friends. She also enjoys baking and decorating cakes.

 The kids made wood dog bone magnets for the party craft.
 They were simple enough to do and lots of fun!
 Here are the supplies needed:

 - wood puppy dog embellishment (optional)

 - a small cup of water for painting

 I set up all of the supplies on the party table with each place setting having everything they would need to create the magnet.
 I find it is best to have the supplies individually set up so each child can begin creating their project without having to find the supplies they will need.
 I even pre-cut the magnet strips and applied them to the back of each wood shape.

 The kids painted their wood shapes and then glued on the dog embellishment.
 They came out so cute!
 There are many other things you could decorate these magnets with, including rhinestones and stickers if you wish.

 Puppy Dog Party Favors

-For the party faovrs, I purchased paw print lunch bags and including the following items:
+For the party favors, I purchased paw print lunch bags and included the following items: